mbuilov/memstack/README.md

 - `st`  - memstack structure
 - `mem` - pointer to abstract structure `memstack_memory_t` - the same pointer that was returned by one of previous `memstack_push()` calls

-It is possible to pop multiple sequential allocations by one call - just pop the first allocation of the sequence.
+It is possible to pop multiple sequential allocations by one call - just pop the first allocation of the sequence

-_Note_: `memstack_pop()` may not call system `free()` for the last popped internal memstack memory block.
+_Note_: `memstack_pop()` may not call system `free()` for the last popped internal memstack memory block

 *Example:*
 ```C